jorendorff/git-ignorance/ignorance.md

 If we're in detached HEAD state, then `.git/HEAD` is just a revision number, and each time you commit, git changes the file to the new commit's hash.

-> What exactly is a ref?
-How are they stored?
-What are the rules
-> regarding how they are updated on push/pull/clone?

-???

 > If you `git add` a file to the index, a "blob" is created in the
 > repository's store, right?